mslawsky/marketing-budget-impact-analysis/README.md

 2. **ROI Forecasting**: With every $1M in TV advertising corresponding to $3.56M in sales, organizations can accurately project returns on marketing investments

-3. **Channel Mix Optimization**: The multiple regression results suggest focusing primarily on TV and Radio, with careful evaluation of Social Media strategies
+3. **Channel Mix Optimization**: The multiple regression and ANOVA results suggest focusing primarily on TV and Radio, with careful evaluation of Social Media strategies

 4. **Testing Framework**: A structured approach to testing TV advertising strategies can further refine understanding of performance drivers